 A good triathlon bags will have several key features that are tailored specifically to the sport of triathlon.

 - First, most good tri bags will have multiple compartments for the various activities that you need gear for on race day.
 One compartment may be for swimming, another for your bike shoes, and perhaps a compartment can be dedicated to nutrition and hydration.
+Have the different compartments helps you keep all of your gear in a place that will keep it safe and closed-off.
+It is nice, for example, to not have your dripping-wet wetsuit right next to the triathlon watch that could be damaged if it gets wet.

 - Second, the swimming compartment should have the ability to hold a wet or damp wetsuit while keeping the other compartments dry.
 Anyone who has let a wet wetsuit get too close to their other triathlon clothing that was intended to stay dry understands why a waterproof compartment is so important.